cosmos/ibc/spec/app/ics-200-sync-atomic-packets-batch/README.md

 ## Technical Specification

- all in batch packet packets must be in same relayer message
+ all in batch packet packets must be in same relayer message (no accumulating of packets happens on receiver storage)

 ### Data structures